SamanthaBooth81/Edinburgh-School-Of-Kathak/README.md

 ![favicon in browser tab](https://github.com/SamanthaBooth81/Edinburgh-School-Of-Kathak/blob/main/images/favicon-32x32-updated.png?raw=true)

 Added favicon to the Browser Tab to increase User Experience by including an identifiable image.
+This favicon was designed in [Canva](https://www.canva.com/) and converted to a favicon using a [Favicon Generator](https://favicon.io/favicon-converter/).

 ###	Navigation Bar